 Isaac Briggs (1763-1825) was a surveyor who worked in the District of Columbia and the Mississippi territory.
-He was born in Haverford, Pennsylvania and received a master of arts in mathematics, engineering, astronomy, and surveying from the College of Pennsylvania.
+He was born in Haverford, Pennsylvania, and received a master of arts in mathematics, engineering, astronomy, and surveying from the College of Pennsylvania.
 In 1789, Briggs became a member of the American Philosophical Society, and in 1791 became assistant surveyor to Andrew Ellicott in surveying the 10-mile-square area that became the District of Columbia.

 Thomas Jefferson appointed Briggs as surveyor general of the Mississippi territory in 1803.
 In 1804, Congress decided to build a new post road from Washington through the Southern states to New Orleans instead of over the mountains and down the Ohio and Missouri Rivers.
 While visiting Washington, Briggs proposed to Jefferson that on his return to his post in Natchez, he make the necessary astronomical observations along the way.
 Jefferson approved of the idea.
 When Briggs reached New Orleans, ill with malaria, he petitioned Congress for reimbursement of his expenses, but Congress viewed his work as unauthorized by law.
 Jefferson gave him the money out of his own pocket, hoping Congress would repay him.
 In the end, Congress compensated Briggs only partially.

 1803 May 24.
 (Jefferson to W.C.C.
-Clairborne). " I have appointed Isaac Briggs of Maryland, surveyor of the lands south of the Tennessee.
-He is a Quaker, a sound republican, and of a pure and unspotted character.
-In point of science, in astronomy, geometry and mathematics, he stands in a line with Mr. Ellicott, and second to no man in the United States.
-He set out yesterday for his destination, and I recommend him to your particular patronage."
+Clairborne). " I have appointed Isaac Briggs of Maryland surveyor of the lands South of Tennissee. he is a quaker, a sound republican, & of a pure & unspotted character. in point of science in astronomy, geometry & mathematics he stands in a line with mr Ellicot, & second to no man in the US. he set out yesterday for his destination, and I recommend him to your particular patronage."1

 1807 July 8.
-"Recd. from US. an ord. on do. at Philada. for 200.D. in favr. of Isaac Briggs, which I inclosed to him to be repaid as mentd. ante June 10."4
+"Recd. from bank US. an ord. on do. at Philada. for 200.D. in favr. of Isaac Briggs, which I inclosed to him to be repaid as mentd. ante June 10."4